kimanikelly/contracts-sdk/README.md

 ## Summary

 The goal of this Software Development Kit was to build accessible abstractions from the [Smart Contracts](https://github.com/kimanikelly/contracts) repository as Python Classes that can be easily installed in a server-side environment and allow communication between the Off-Chain applications and Ethereum compatible protocols.
+The Smart Contract instances are pre-built through [Contracts-API](https://github.com/kimanikelly/contracts-api), making it easier for a user to connect and perform read/write functionality in other projects.

 ## Source Code Installation